-Tennis Pavilion, Courts, Arbutus, Syringa, Cistus & Ceanothus Collections.
+10 Tennis Pavilion, Courts, Arbutus, Syringa, Cistus & Ceanothus Collections.

-The existing pavilion is restored and adapted for reuse as a Garden Museum with changing seasonal displays or locked and only accessible during functions.
-Arbutus, Syringa, Cistus and Ceanothus collections provide additional seasonal interest.
-In addition, the court area is upgraded to include removal of the masonry hit-up wall. surrounding chain-mesh fence, asphalt and central turf area.
-The courts have a new compacted gravel surface, similar to the one at 'Buda' in Castlemaine, to support ball games such as bocce, boules or pétanque.
+The existing pavilion is restored and adapted for reuse as a Garden Museum with changing seasonal displays and could be used and made accessible during functions.
+Arbutus, Svringa, Cistus and Ceanothus collections provide additional seasonal interest.
+In addition, the court area is upgraded to include removal of the masonry hit-up wall, surrounding chain-mesh fence, asphalt and central turf area.
+One court is renovated with a contemporary sports surface with new fence, whilst the remaining area is turfed.
 New garden beds holding collections of Cistus sp.
 (Rock Rose) and Ceanothus sp.
 (Californian Lilac) mark the edges of the old courts and grow on the banks, providing colour almost all year around.
-The courts are visually permeable to the surrounding Garden and accessible from Ellesmere Place, via a gate.
+The court area is visually permeable to the surrounding Garden and accessible from Ellesmere Place, via a gate.
 Services such as water and 3-phase power are provided to cater for daytime, evening or night functions such as open-air concerts, plants sales or markets.
 Private functions such as garden weddings or other alfresco community and private events also take place here.
 Planting of new species of Arbutus to reinforce the existing collection will occur on the perimeter of the Court area.
 The Syringa collection is relocated adjacent to the pavilion.
-Ideally the pavilion is relocated to a more central position in relation to the courts.
+Ideally the pavilion is relocated to a more central position in relation to the court area.